larstvei/litt/chapters/02_definitions.md

 `litt.definitions`{=ref-def}

 In order to refer to definitions, we first need a way to identify them.
-Here we some crude assumptions: the first form is a namespace declaration, and every top-level form is a definition, where the second element of the form is the name of what is defined.
-That every top-level form is a definition is a convention we have restricted ourselves to follow (as mentioned above).
+Here we make some very crude assumptions:

+- Every top-level form is a definition
+- The second element of a top-level form is the *name* of what is being defined.
+- The first form of a file defines a namespace.
+- The following top-level forms are definitions.

 That the second element of a form gives the name of what is defined seems to be a well-established convention in Clojure (and perhaps all Lisps).
-There are at least no counter examples of this in Pulse.

 The following function gathers all definitions in a source file, and returns a map of the form `{:ns my.ns :name my-definition}`.
 It does so